mancusolab/sushie/README.rst

 ========
 SuShiE🍣
 ========
-SuShiE (Sum of SHared sIngle Effect) is a Python software to fine-map causal SNPs, compute prediction weights, and infer effect size correlation across multiple ancestries. **The manuscript is in progress.**
+SuShiE (Sum of SHared sIngle Effect) is a Python software to fine-map causal SNPs, compute prediction weights, and infer effect size correlation for molecular data (e.g., mRNA levels and protein levels etc.) across multiple ancestries. **The manuscript is in progress.**

 .. code:: diff